inscist/api-guidelines/Guidelines.md

 Services should use 429 for cases where clients are making too many calls and can fix the situation by changing their call pattern.
 Services should respond with 503 in cases where general load or other problems outside the control of the individual callers is responsible for the service becoming slow.
 In all cases, services should also provide information suggesting how long the callers should wait before trying in again.
-Clients should respect these headers and also implement other transient fault handling techniques.
+Clients should respect these headers and also implement other transient fault-handling techniques.
 However, there may be clients that simply retry immediately upon failure, potentially increasing the load on the service.
 To handle this, services should design so that returning 429 or 503 is as inexpensive as possible, either by putting in special fastpath code, or ideally by depending on a common frontdoor or load balancer that provides this functionality.